MalonesDiesel/malonesdiesel.github.io/services.md

 intro_image_hide_on_mobile: false
 ---

-# We service all vehicles and guarantee you'll be satisfied.
+# We know all types of vehicles.

 Check out our service list or call us to discuss your needs today.